music-encoding/guidelines/_guidelines-v4/13-linkingdata/02-ptrref/01-ptrrefmodule/03-ptrrefmimetype.md

 {% include mei example="ptrRef/ptrRef-sample347.txt" valid="feasible" %}

+As shown above, the {% include link elem="ptr" %} element can be used to ‘point to’ a digital image (`target="my.png"`).
+However, when the intention is to *display* a digital image as part of the rendering of an MEI file, the {% include link elem="graphic" %} element provides a convenient and recommended alternative:

+{% include mei example="ptrRef/ptrRef-sample350.txt" valid="" %}

 The **@mimetype** attribute is particularly useful for documenting the nature of the destination when the value of **@target** does not provide a filename extension or when the destination is a non-standard file type:

 {% include mei example="ptrRef/ptrRef-sample348.txt" valid="feasible" %}

-As shown above, the {% include link elem="ptr" %} element can be used to ‘point to’ a digital image.
-However, when the intention is to *display* a digital image as part of the rendering of an MEI file, the {% include link elem="graphic" %} element provides a convenient and recommended alternative:

-{% include mei example="ptrRef/ptrRef-sample350.txt" valid="" %}